QR Codes – Dos and Don’tsOctober 10, 2015

 Think You’re QR Savvy?

-I’m in one of my neighborhood’s recently open fresh pasta places.
+I’m in one of my neighborhood’s new Italian places.
 I notice their business cards have a new design, with a QR code.
-“Cool”, I say to myself, “these people now what they’re doing, glad to see a small business taking advantage of something so modern.
+“Cool”, I say to myself, “these people know what they’re doing, glad to see a small business taking advantage of something so modern.
 I wonder how it’s working for them.”

 Before asking direct questions, I took the card in my hand, pulled out my cell phone, scanned it.
 I was curious to see what landing page they were using, of course.
 Having done a few of these myself for some clients, I was sure that I was going to end up on some discount or special offer page, either on their web site (that had been finally up and running for a couple of months), or some other “marketing page”, as it were.

 Nothing.
 The QR code sent me to… their Google Places listing.
 What?
 I mean, I’m in the store, I am holding their business card in my hand.
 The QR code takes almost half of the space on that card.
 All that just so I can get to their physical address (already listed on the card, of course) on Google?